yashwanth-yasp/devops-notes/Devops Training Summary.md

 					- In this first phase, the scheduler eliminates all the nodes that are not viable candidates to run the pod.
 					- Common filtering checks:
 						- Resource availability: Does the node have enough CPU and memory to satisfy the pods *requests*
-						- Node Selector/affinity: Does the node have the labels required by the pod's `nodeSelector` or `nodeAffinity` rules?
+						- Node affinity: Does the node have the labels required by the pod's `nodeAffinity` rules?
 						- Volume Availability: Can the volumes requested by the pod be mounted on this node?
 (For example, is a specific AWS EBS volume in the same availability zone as the node?)
 						- Taints and Tolerations: Does the pod have a "toleration" for the "taints" on the node?
 						- Pod Affinity/Anti-Affinity: Can the pod be placed on this node based on rules about co-locating with or separating from other specific pods?